 Our nutritional, material and social needs demand we engage with the world outside our bodies.
 For this we have developed senses, extending our experience into the space around us.

 Perhaps it is true that space can be plotted on just three axes, but if this is true, those axes would surely be functional, social and emotional.
-Comfort exists where it attends to all three..
-And then there’s the question of spirit.
+Comfort exists where it attends to all three.
+And then there is the question of spirit.

 It is this firmament, liberated from social and functional obligation, cleared of life’s clutter, where we are free to imagine; to indulge the dream of our higher selves.

-Some our best work happens in this space;
+Some of our best work happens in this space:

-ceilings and rooves that lift, fold, and crack open.
+ceilings and roofs that lift, fold, and crack open;

 letting out the spirit, connecting us with the endless.